This page lists my written works—published, forthcoming, and unpublished.

 - Ocean Fever: Steam, Trade, and the American Creation of the Terraqueous Pacific Northwest.
 Under contract with Yale University Press for publication in the Lamar Series in Western History.

-- I have articles under review or in preparation for submission to the Western Historical Quarterly, Mobilities, Pacific Northwest Quarterly, and the Journal of American History.
+- I have articles under review or in preparation for submission to the Western Historical Quarterly, Mobilities, Current Research in Digital History, and the Journal of American History.

 - “Native Americans, Military Science, and Settler Colonialism on the Pacific Railroad Surveys, 1853–1855,” Princeton University Library Chronicle, vol. 75, no. 3 (Spring 2014): 317–349.
 Received the Friends of the Princeton University Library Prize for Outstanding Scholarship by a Graduate Student.